New Paragraph

 Power of Attorney is a legal document wherein you (the principal) appoints an individual (or multiple individuals) to make financial decisions on your behalf during your lifetime.

-Your Power of Attornery can make decisions regarding financial and legal matters, for example;
+Your Power of Attorney can make decisions regarding financial and legal matters, for example;

 prepare your tax returns and manage your funds, bills, shares, bank statements, superannuation, and the buying or selling of property.